spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/modify-cluster-profiles.md

 You can also create multiple versions of a cluster profile with different pack configurations.

-In the event that more than one application in the profile need the same pack, Palette allows you to deploy the same pack to multiple layers.
+In the event that more than one application in the profile needs the same pack, Palette allows you to deploy the same pack to multiple layers.
 Check out [Add a Pack Multiple Times in a Profile](../create-cluster-profiles/add-pack-multiple-times-in-profile.md) for more information.

 The next sections guide you in updating and versioning a profile.